ladybug-tools/ladybug-web/shadow-opener/readme.md

 * To be listed

-## Road Map / To Do List / Wishlist
+## Road Map / To Do List / Wish list

 * Sparse permalinks = only add what's needed